 This digital PDF file is prepared for purposes of convenience only, and for accurate reference recourse should be to the originals of the individual by-laws and related approval documentation.
 Contact the Norfolk County Planning Department regarding approval verification from the original documents.

 The Planning Department will update the digital PDF file to include any amendments that were approved since the last update twice a year (after January 1 and July 1).
 Please be aware that the PDF file may not be up to date.
 Contacting a planner is recommended.
-The approved text, consolidated to October 5, 2018, can be accessed here:
+The approved Official Plan, consolidated to January 1, 2020, can be accessed here:

 Schedules:Schedule A Community Structure

 Appendix C-2 Natural Heritage System Strategy

 Appendix D Norfolk CDG FINAL Sept 2009 Revised